 Is Full-Mouth Reconstruction painful?

 At Dr. Steier’s practice, we strive to make every procedure as comfortable as possible.
 Modern anesthesia and techniques make most procedures very comfortable.
 There may be some pain during recovery, but we help you manage that.
-And if you’re apprehensive about any treatments, we offer sedation to help you overcome those fears.
+And if you’re apprehensive about any treatments, we offer options to help relieve pain.

 What’s the difference between Full-Mouth Reconstruction and a Smile Makeover?